wp-plugins/nextgen-facebook/readme.txt

 * [NGFB Open Graph+ Example Screenshots](http://surniaulula.com/extend/plugins/nextgen-facebook/screenshots/)
 * [What are Open Graph and Twitter Card Meta Tags?](http://surniaulula.com/2013/06/22/what-are-open-graph-and-twitter-card-meta-tags/)

+= Twitter Cards =

+NGFB Open Graph+ (Pro version) supports the [Summary](https://dev.twitter.com/docs/cards/types/summary-card), [Large Image Summary](https://dev.twitter.com/docs/cards/large-image-summary-card), [Photo](https://dev.twitter.com/docs/cards/types/photo-card), [Gallery](https://dev.twitter.com/docs/cards/types/gallery-card), and [Player](https://dev.twitter.com/docs/cards/types/player-card) Cards, including configurable image sizes for each.

+= Images and Videos =

+NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including the preview image).
+NGFB Open Graph+ was specifically written to support images from NextGEN Gallery, but works just as well with the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.

 = Social Buttons =

 NGFB Open Graph+ comes with several multilingual social sharing buttons, that you can add above / below your content or excerpt, as a widget, shortcode, or even call as a function from your theme template(s).
 Each of the following social buttons can be enabled, configured, and styled individually: